AnaAquiles/PituitaryBaselineStates/README.md

-# 🧬 Pituitary Baseline States
+# :mag_right: Pituitary Baseline States

 Welcome to **PituitaryBaselineStates** — a simulation toolkit designed to explore the hidden rhythms of the pituitary gland.
 This project dives into how **aperiodic signal components** shape spontaneous activity and contribute to baseline hormonal dynamics.